-- Send, on an annual basis, and if an inter-state treaty is signed as per Model 1 (A or B) by 31/12/2014 between Greece and the competent US tax authorities, a report file to the Greek tax administration, which, in the context of the above inter-state treaty, will forward same to the US tax administration.
+- Provided that a Model 1 intergovernmental agreement has been signed (A or B) by 31/12/2014 between Greece and the IRS, send annually a report file to the Greek tax administration, which will forward same to the IRS, under the above intergovernmental agreement.

 - Withhold 30% from specific types of payments originating in the USA (e.g. income and/or gross revenue derived from the sale of assets that yielded interest or dividend) in the case of:

-- non- FATCA-compliant entities of the financial sector; and
+- non- FATCA-compliant entities of the financial institutions and

-- non-cooperating customers who refuse to submit the necessary data.
+- non-cooperating customers who refuse to submit the required data.

-In particular, existing customers - individuals may be asked to supply the following data, which will be maintained in file for the purposes of compliance with FATCA:
+In particular, existing individual customers may be requested to supply the following data, which will be maintained in file for the purposes of compliance with FATCA:

 - specific forms of the US Internal Revenue Service (W-8BEN ή W-9), filled-in and submitted to the bank;

-- certificate issued by the US tax authorities and confirming that the person concerned is exempted from FATCA's scope of application;
+- certificate issued by the US tax authorities attesting that the person concerned is exempted from FATCA's scope of application;

-- true copy of certificate confirming that US citizenship has been lost;
+- true copy of the US lost citizenship certificate;

-- appropriate documentation, in the case of filing a US address or stating that the USA is the country of birth, while concurrently claiming non-subjection to FATCA;
+- appropriate documentation, in the case of filing a US address or stating the USA as country of birth, while concurrently claiming non-subjection to FATCA;

-- appropriate documentation evidencing permanent residence address or indicating country of residence, citizenship or nationality.
+- appropriate documentation evidencing permanent residence or indicating country of residence, citizenship or nationality.

-In addition, as of July 1, 2014, new customers - individuals will be asked to notify the Bank if:
+In addition, as of July 1, 2014, new individual customers will be asked to notify the Bank if:

-- They are US citizens or permanently resident in the USA.
+- They are US citizens or permanent residents;

-- They intend to give a standing order for the transfer of funds to an account maintained in the USA.
+- They intend to give a standing order for the transfer of funds to an account kept in the USA;

-- They have appointed a proxy or have granted authorisation to sign to an individual having a US address.
+- They have appointed a proxy or have granted signing power to an individual having a US address;

 - They have in the USA:

-- any mailing address / post office box or residence address;
+- a postal address / post office box or home address

 - a bank account.

-New customers - individuals will also be asked to submit appropriate documentation evidencing the above.
+New individual customers will also be asked to submit appropriate documentation evidencing the above.

-- to fill in and submit to the Bank specific forms of the US Internal Revenue Service (W-8BEN-Ε or W-9);
+- Fill in and submit to the Bank specific forms of the US Internal Revenue Service (W-8BEN-Ε or W-9);

-- to fill-in specific documents of Optima bank, depending on the category of legal entity;
+- Fill-in specific Optima bank documents, depending on the category of legal entity;

-The processing of personal data for the purpose of the implementation of Foreign Account Tax Compliance Act (FATCA) and Law 4493/2017 is made in compliance with the Bank’s obligations as imposed by law, there applying the provisions of General Data Protection Regulation (GDPR) and the national data protection legislation in force.
-For detailed information about the terms of personal data processing on behalf of the Bank, please check “Optima bank Customer Information on the Processing of Personal Data in accordance with the General Data Protection Regulation (GDPR)” by clicking here.
+The processing of personal data for the purpose of implementing the Foreign Account Tax Compliance Act (FATCA) and Law 4493/2017 is necessary for the compliance of the the Bank with legal obligations under to the provisions of General Data Protection Regulation (GDPR) and the national data protection legislation in force.
+For detailed information regarding the terms of personal data processing on behalf of the Bank, please refer to “Optima bank S.A.
+Customer Information on the Processing of Personal Data in accordance with the General Data Protection Regulation (GDPR)” by clicking here.